What is deafblindness?

 The service is available seven days a week and the minimum booking is one 2-hour session per fortnight.
 The service can be provided long-term, or as part of a short term enablement programme and is available to people of any age, whether living in their own home, or in supported or residential settings.

-KAB's Intervenor Service provides one-to-one person centred support, and is designed for adults who are congenitally deafblind, and who have a learning disability or additional physical disabilities, resulting in complex needs.
+KAB's Intervenor Service provides one-to-one person centred support for people who are congenitally deafblind or visually impaired with additional physical disabilities, resulting in complex needs.
 The service can also benefit people with a single sensory impairment who also has significant additional disabilities, again resulting in complex needs.

 KAB Intervenors provide: